deltachat/deltachat-pages/_posts/2018-10-12-android-dev.md

 The new App recreates the UI, however, the core mainly stays unchanged;
 the same core is used for deltachat-desktop and deltachat-ios, btw.

-The reason for this rewrite it that the existing ui code, which is based on another popular messenger, uses non-standard programming methods in many cases.
+The reason for this rewrite is that the existing ui code, which is based on another popular messenger, uses non-standard programming methods in many cases.
 This makes it hard to maintain and to enhance, especially for new contributors.